sgrif/talks/foundation_demystified/presentation.md

 ![inline](ferris-hydrate.svg)

-^ Remember folks, you need to be drinking more water at high altitude.
+^ Remember folks, we're at high altitude, and that means you need to drink more water than you normally would.
 The Rust Foundation cares about rustacean hydration, so let's take a second to drink some water.

 ---